8fold/site-joshbruce.com/content-root/public/examinations/procrastinate-on-purpose/content.md

 Unfortunately, shifting priorities consistently keeps us from finding the ever elusive balance we hear so much about.

-There has to something you’re missing.
+There has to be something you’re missing.
 There has to be a better way.
 And there is.